Operation Janbaz: Responsibility

 Analysts have said the leader, Dr. Usman, is a member of the HUJI or the Lashkar-e-Jhangvi, acting in concert with the TTP.

 According to ISPR, the attack was planned in South Waziristan, and 5 out of the 10 attackers belonged to Baitullah Meshud's group.
 According to Time, 5 of the 10 attackers were from Punjab.
 As such, the attack is believed to be one of the first major attacks attributed to the Punjabi Taliban, former state-supported militants now operating with the Taliban.
 Senior officials of the army were the prime target of the attacks.
 They were to be held hostage in order to secure the release of 100 already detained militants.

 Subsequent airstrikes

-Following the attacks, the Pakistan Air Force retaliated with two airstrikes on suspected militant targets in South Waziristan on Sunday evening, 11 October.
-According to Pakistani intelligence officials, five militants were killed.

-On the night of 11 October, Pakistan Air Force fighter jets pounded various hideouts of militants in South Waziristan, killing 13 Taliban fighters.
-In the meantime, Pakistani UAVs and surveillance planes were intermittently flying over various areas of North and South Waziristan.
+On the night of 11 October, Pakistan Air Force fighter jets struck several militant hideouts in South Waziristan, killing 13 Taliban fighters.
+Concurrently, Pakistani UAVs and surveillance aircraft conducted intermittent flights over various areas of North and South Waziristan.

 Media blackout

-Two news channels, Geo TV and Samaa, were taken off the air for an hour.
-A message from Pakistan's media regulatory body appeared on those channels announcing it was temporarily suspending transmission of "independent news TV channels" until further notice.
+Geo News and Samaa TV, local news channels, were taken off the air for approximately one hour.
+A message from Pakistan’s media regulatory authority appeared on both channels, stating that the transmission of “independent news TV channels” was being temporarily suspended until further notice.

 15 October attacks

-On 15 October, several more attacks were carried out against government buildings in areas across Pakistan.
-Four gunmen attacked the Federal Investigation Agency building in Lahore; seven police and attackers were killed in the assault.
-Also attacked were two police academies and a police station in Kohat.
+On 15 October, further attacks were carried out against government buildings in various locations across Pakistan.
+Four gunmen attacked the Federal Investigation Agency building in Lahore; seven police officers and attackers were killed in the assault.
+Separately, two police academies and a police station in Kohat were also attacked.